AmpersandTarski/documentation/installation/installation.md

 ##Other software you will need
 * In order to generate PDF files that contain your functional specification, you need a LaTex compiler.
 We recomend [MiKTeX](http://miktex.org/).
 Make sure to run [the update wizard](http://miktex.org/howto/update-miktex)!
 * All graphical output is created using [GraphViz](http://www.graphviz.org/).
 You need to install it.
 Make sure *dot* and *neato* are in your path.
-* In order to run prototypes, you need a database and a web server.
-We suggest [XAMPP](https://www.apachefriends.org/download.html) which is both popular and easy to install.
+* In order to run the generated prototype, you need the following on the computer that you are using:
+ * a working SQL database server.
+You must ensure that this server has an account that has a user called `ampersand` with a password `ampersand`, with rights to create/read/update/delete databases as well as their contents.
+ * a working (configured) web server that can run PHP (5.6 or higher).
+The webserver must run on `localhost` and listen on port 80, which is pretty default.
+A practical way to arrange for this is to install [XAMPP](https://www.apachefriends.org/download.html), and create the `ampersand` database account.

 ## Configuration